-That forlorn fireplace that nobody has used for ages doesn’t have to sit there looking lost in your living room design.
-Transform it into something beautiful even if you don’t plan on building a fire in it ever again.
+Wondering what to do with that forlorn fireplace nobody has used for ages?
+Don't let it sit there looking lost in your living room design.
+Transform it into something beautiful instead!

 You don’t have to keep passing by those smoke-stained bricks every day hating your old fireplace.
 Give it a new, fresh look by covering the bricks with a unique tile.
 A new mantel or an update to the mantel might give your fireplace a new lease on life too.